 There is indeed something profoundly new to be learned about the physics of our universe at the boundary between the physics of the small and the physics of large ....
-I maintain that the missing physics must have a
+I maintain that the missing physics must have a character very different from that we have become accustomed to in the physics that we now know.

-This description of the universe, coming into existence as a result of big bang, only partially answer the question raised by Igbal as to what is the nature of the universe in which we live?
+This description of the universe, coming into existence as a result of big bang, only partially answer the question raised by Iqbal as to what is the nature of the universe in which we live?
 We have much more to say about this in subsequent chapter.
 However, here it may be relevant if we allude further to Stephen Hawkins account in his book - A Brief History of Time explaining the state of the universe prior to big bang and at the time of big bang.